-- Bills can be paid from within Quicken software or directly from the Quicken Bill Pay website.
+- Bills can be paid from within Quicken software or directly from the Quicken Bill Manager website.

-- Pay from up to 10 accounts at multiple banks.
+- You can pay from up to 10 accounts at multiple banks.

-- Quicken Bill pay offers an on-time payment guarantee and will pay late fees up to $50 if a bill is paid late.
+- Quicken Bill Manager offers an on-time payment guarantee and will pay late fees up to $50 if a bill is paid late.

-Quicken Bill Pay has a simple set up process, and bills can be paid using any U.S. checking account.
+Quicken Bill Manager has a simple set-up process, and bills can be paid using any U.S. checking account.
 The site stores payee details such as account numbers and other information for you, so you just need to enter amounts and schedule the payments.
-You can process payments immediately as you enter them, or schedule payments for future dates.
-You can also set your recurring payments to automatically process every month.
+You can process payments immediately as you enter them, or schedule them for future dates.
+You can also set your recurring payments to process automatically every month.

-Setting up Quicking Bill Pay requires personal information that you'll want to gather beforehand.
+Setting up Quicken Bill Manager requires personal information that you'll want to gather beforehand.
 Required information includes checking account details and social security numbers.
-To get started, visit the Quicken Bill Pay website.
-From there, existing Quicken users can click "already have Quicken?" and brand new users can click "get Quicken now."
+To get started, visit the Quicken Bill Manager website.
+From there, existing Quicken users can click "Already have Quicken?" and brand new users can click "Get Quicken now."
 Complete the registration form, and you'll be ready to set up your accounts.
 This process can also be started through Quicken software.

 Adding Your List of Payees

-When setting up payees, you will provide basic information about the individual or the business you'll be paying, such as payment address and account number.
-Quicken saves this information in your payee list, so you can make payments to that payee again in the future without having to re-enter the information.
+When setting up payees, you will provide basic information about the individuals or the businesses you'll be paying, such as their payment address and account number.
+Quicken saves this information in your payee list, so you can make payments to payees again in the future without having to re-enter the information.